Workers' Compensation Lawyers in Pittsburgh, PA

-Workers' compensation is in place to make sure injured workers receive replacement wages and medical coverage.
+Workers' compensation in Pennsylvania was established to make sure injured workers receive replacement wages and medical coverage.
 If you've been hurt at work, start by reporting your injury to your employer.
 You have 120 days to tell them you were injured at work.
 From there, they'll forward your claim to the insurance company.

 But sometimes, it's not always such a simple process.
-The insurance company can deny your claim, or your employer might be threatening to stop your workers' compensation benefits.
-Or maybe you just want off workers' compensation with a lump sum settlement.
-That's where our experienced workers' compensation attorneys can step in.
+The insurance company can deny your claim, or your employer could threaten to stop or modify your workers' compensation benefits.
+Some people injured on the job may prefer a lump-sum settlement over weekly comp checks.

 Workers' Compensation or Personal Injury Claim